MIPS/toolchain_docs/topics/c_abi_func_call_var_args.md

 ## Argument passing example

-The following code is an example how various types will be passed in registers or on the stack using the calling conventions.
+The following code is an example of how various types will be passed in registers or on the stack using the calling conventions.

 ``` C++
 typedef struct {